Generic filters

 Clinical Supervisor and Outpatient Clinician

-Bill Brown (he/him) is an Outpatient Supervisor at The Up Center as of August of 2022.
+Bill (he/him) is an Outpatient Supervisor at The Up Center.
 He recently retired from Virginia Wesleyan University, where he was the Director of Student Counseling Services since 1999.
-Before Virginia Wesleyan, Bill spent eleven years providing psychotherapy services to adult clients at the City of Virginia Beach’s Mental Health Center.
+Before Virginia Wesleyan, Bill spent 11 years providing psychotherapy services to adult clients at the City of Virginia Beach’s Mental Health Center.
 Prior to settling in Virginia Beach, Bill worked in both inpatient and outpatient settings and held positions such as Clinical Social Worker at Southern Virginia Mental Health Institute, Family Therapist for another hospital’s substance and mental health units and Outpatient Service Director for the Mental Health Center in Danville, VA.
-He also managed his own private practice and acted as the clinical director for a group practice of substance abuse treatment providers.
+He also managed his own private practice and acted as the clinical director for a group practice of substance use disorder treatment providers.
 Bill completed his undergraduate degree in Psychology at Transylvania University in Lexington, KY.
 He received his MSW at the University of North Carolina at Chapel Hill and was licensed as a Clinical Social Worker in 1987.
+Bill also supervises licensed eligible individuals who are working towards licensure as a clinical social worker.
+Bill sees clients in our Ghent office and virtually via telehealth.

 Teresa Stafford, MSW